Gwennid/africa-wgs-descriptive/data-generation/readme.md

-- [ ] Add information about the QC

 This folder contains information regarding how the data was generated (from raw reads to refined callset).

 The numbers refer to the processing flowchart: